hoyinng/Renaming-Looney-Tunes-Gold-Edition/readme.md

-This script helps move your Looney Toon gold collection into the formated [collection](https://www.reddit.com/r/jellyfin/comments/s6pino/looney_tunes_golden_collection_scraped_data_fix/)
+This script helps move your Looney Toon gold collection into the formatted [collection](https://www.reddit.com/r/jellyfin/comments/s6pino/looney_tunes_golden_collection_scraped_data_fix/)

-Change src to where your collection is located and dst to where the collection folder skeleton is located.
+Change src to where your collection is located and dst to where the formatted collection is located.

 Test run can be done by ```python main.py```.
 Uncomment ```os.replace(i,r)``` to perform the move.